weizh888/PokeAlarmWiki/Slack.md

 1. You are familiar with [JSON formatting](http://www.w3schools.com/json/default.asp)
 2. You have read and understood the [Alarms](https://github.com/kvangent/PokeAlarm/wiki/Alarms) Wiki
 3. You are comfortable with the layout of `alarms.json`.
+4. You are using the latest version of PokeAlarm.

 Please familiarize yourself with all of the above before proceeding.